 In 2013, the CPC, jointly with the German Federal Office of Economics and Export Control (BAFA) acting on behalf of the EU, started providing assistance to interested participating States in updating their export control legislation on SALW.
-In 2013, the OSCE and BAFA initiated a countryspecific dialogue with Moldova on export-control legislation for military and dual-use goods.
-Following the request for assistance by Moldova in 2011 and the first country-specific dialogue conducted at the expert level in March 2012, the OSCE and BAFA organized a follow-up visit from 21 to 23 January 2013 to present the EU recommendations for the experts' update of the Moldovan export-control legislation on military and dual-use goods.
+In 2013, the OSCE and BAFA initiated a country-specific dialogue with Moldova on export control legislation for military and dual-use goods.
+Following the request for assistance by Moldova in 2011 and the first country-specific dialogue conducted at the expert level in March 2012, the OSCE and BAFA organized a follow-up visit from 21 to 23 January 2013 to present the EU experts' recommendations for the update of the Moldovan export control legislation on military and dual-use goods.

-The EU experts presented detailed legal recommendations for the exportcontrol legislation.
+The EU experts presented detailed legal recommendations for the export-control legislation.

-The recommendations were well received by the national participants from the Ministries of Economy, Foreign Affairs, Defence, Customs and National Security Services.
-Furthermore, potential for co-operation on this issue was explored with the United States Export Control and Security (EXBS) Related Border implemented Program being in Moldova.
+The recommendations were well received by the national participants from the ministries of economy, foreign affairs, defence, customs and national security services.
+Furthermore, potential for co-operation on this issue was explored with the United States Export Control and Related Border Security (EXBS) Program being implemented in Moldova.